printdotio/printio-ios-sdk/README.md

     }

-Optionaly, you can implement the following PrintIODelegate methods in your presenting view controller:
+Optionally, you can implement the following PrintIODelegate methods in your presenting view controller:

     - (void)PrintIOWidgetOnOpen